hackbots-3414/2025_Reefscape/design/automations/ScoreAlgaeInNet.md

 ## Assumptions
 * Assume elevator can reach high enough to place algae
-* We cannot hold coral and score in the net.
+* We can hold coral and score in the net.
 * We will have to shoot from a small distance (so we don't touch the net).

 ## Operations